The Ins and Outs of

 The Barb

 This serves two purposes.
-To stop the bait falling off the hook and to prevent the fish from shaking it free.
+To stop the bait falling off the hook and to prevent the fish from shaking itself free.

 They're not entirely successful as they'll disembowel worm baits, and often allow the bait to ratchet their way up the shank leaving the hook point exposed.
 If a fish then grabs the bait, it will miss the point entirely.